- Executive Search

 - View Opportunities

-The presumption that executives are insulated from the effects of forced transition by the content of their employment contract or the severance they are offered on departure, that as an executive they are or should be better equipped to cope with an unexpected transition, or that they have ample money and will thererfore be fine, is flawed thinking.
-All the research would argue to the contrary.
+The presumption that executives are insulated from the effects of forced transition by the content of their employment contract or the severance they are offered on departure is amiss.
+The notion that as an executive, they are – or should be – better equipped to cope with an unexpected transition, or that they have ample money and will therefore be fine, is flawed thinking.
+All research argues the contrary.
 “My former employer treated me extremely well.
 The support I was provided through the transition was exceptional.
 I appreciate all they did for me” is the message you want coming from your departing executives.
 It strengthens the organizational brand, engenders confidence in the remaining team, and meaningfully mitigates the negative impact of these types of changes.